cirosantilli/linux-cheat/od.md

+Utilities similar to `od` that can be used to view binary data.

+Very useful for viewing binary data which contains values which cannot be interpreted as some character set (ASCII, UTF-8) that can be printed to terminal screen.

+You have some fun exploring things such as:

+- executables such as elf files

+- partition tables:

+        sudo hd -n 512 /dev/sda

+#od

 POSIX 7

 Octal dump.

 View byte values byte by byte in octal and other bases.

-Very useful for:

-- viewing binary data which contains values which cannot be interpreted as some character set (ASCII, UTF-8) that can be printed to terminal screen.

-- dealing with character encodings.

 Sanest usage: view bytes in hexadecimal:

     echo -n ab | od -Ax -tx1

-You should have an alias for this since it is much saner than the octal defaults:
+For interactive uses, you should either use another utility such as hd (non POSIX) which has saner defaults or have an alias for this since it is much saner than the octal defaults:

     alias ods='od -Ax -tx1'

-Which means `od` Sane.
+Which stands for `od` Sane.

 Output: